fakahil/Phase-Diversity-Reconstruction-code-for-IDL-users/README.md

 In the file "main.py", you will have to enter all the parameters of your optical system and the corresponding data.
 Everything is documented there.

+To test for the robustness of the code, I have tested the algorithm on a MURAM simulation by creating a wavefront to degrade the original data and then retrieve it with the original scene after running the PD code.
+A check of robustness is done by comparing the original and restored data.
+This is documented in this [jupyter notebook](https://github.com/fakahil/Phase-Diversity-Reconstruction-code/blob/master/PD_robustness.ipynb)

-The code will be under constant improvement and including jupyter notebooks is also foreseen.
+The code will be under constant improvement and including more jupyter notebooks is also foreseen.
 Turning it into a package that could be installed will be done once the code is finished.